-RICOCHET TELLS THE STORY of the historic trial following the tragic incident at Pier 14 in San Francisco–when a young woman named Kate Steinle was killed by the ricochet of a bullet accidentally fired by an undocumented immigrant, Jose Garcia Zarate.
+RICOCHET TELLS THE STORY of the historic trial following the tragic incident at Pier 14 in San Francisco–when a young woman named Kate Steinle was killed by the ricochet of a bullet accidentally fired by an undocumented immigrant, José Ines García Zaraté.
 The incident sparked a political and media firestorm–spearheaded by the anti-immigrant rhetoric of presidential candidate Donald J. Trump–that rattled the nation, exploited the tragedy of a family, and demonized an innocent man in the process.
-RICOCHET weaves this background through the main narrative of the trial, led by a defense team from the San Francisco Public Defender’s Office featuring Chief Attorney Matt Gonzalez and Francisco Ugarte, Managing Attorney of their Immigration Defense Unit.
+Against this backdrop, RICOCHET follows the ensuing trial.
+The defense is led by a team from the San Francisco Public Defender’s Office featuring Chief Attorney Matt Gonzalez and Francisco Ugarte, Managing Attorney of their Immigration Defense Unit.
 They must overcome not only the prosecution in this case, but also the court of public opinion warped by political agendas and false media narratives.

-CHIHIRO WIMBUSH: “Jeff’s sudden passing two years ago was a tragic loss for us all, but working with him on this trilogy of films, and receiving the blessing from Jeff's widow, Mutsuko Adachi to move forward, gave me confidence I could realize his vision for RICOCHET.
-It's a film about the biggest case to come out of his office, and one that is urgent and timely, as we continue to see targeting of immigrants and people of color in this country, and a justice system that isn't up to the task of defending them.”
+CHIHIRO WIMBUSH: “Jeff’s sudden passing was a tragic loss for us all, but working with him on these films, and receiving the blessing from Jeff's widow, Mutsuko Adachi to move forward, gave me confidence I could realize his vision for RICOCHET.
+It's a film about the biggest case to come out of his office, and one that is urgent and timely, as we continue to see targeting of immigrants and people of color in this country, and a justice system that isn't always up to the task of defending them.”

-Mutsuko Adachi is also looking forward to the completion of the film: “It’s deeply meaningful for me to see Jeff's final film come out and honor his legacy as public defender and documentary filmmaker.
-I know this would mean so much to him to have RICOCHET completed and shown to communities across the country.”
+Mutsuko Adachi is grateful for the completion of the film: “It’s deeply meaningful for me to see Jeff's final film come out and honor his legacy as public defender and documentary filmmaker.
+I know this means so much to him to have RICOCHET completed and shared with communities across the country.”